India's

 Tibor KapuFirst Hungarian on ISS

-Kapu is a scientist-astronaut, focusing on experiments that will benefit future space missions.
+Kapu is a scientist-astronaut who focused on experiments to benefit future space missions.

 Tibor Kapu